Sa'sa': Ottoman period

 In 1596 Sa'sa' was classified as a village in the nahiya ("subdistrict") of Jira, part of liwa' ("district") of Safad, with a population of 457.
 It paid taxes on wheat, barley, olives and fruits, as well as on goats, beehives, and vineyards.
-According to this tax records, all the villagers were Muslim.
-In the eighteenth century Sa'sa' in mentioned as one of the fortified villages of Galilee controlled by Zahir al-Umar's son, Ali.
-After the defeat of Zahir al-Umar in 1775 Ali continued to resist the Ottoman authorities and defeated an army sent against him at Sa'sa'.
+According to these tax records all the villagers were Muslim.
+In the eighteenth century Sa'sa' is mentioned as one of the fortified villages of Galilee controlled by Zahir al-Umar's son, Ali.
+After the defeat of Zahir al-Umar in 1775, Ali continued to resist the Ottoman authorities and defeated an army sent against him at Sa'sa'.

-Excavations in 1972 on the west side of the hill revealed the remains of a large rectangular structure (15m x 41 m) with 2m thick walls made out of rubble stone with ashlar facing.
+Excavations in 1972 on the west side of the hill revealed the remains of a large rectangular structure (15m x 41m) with 2m thick walls made out of rubble stone with ashlar facing.
 At the south-west corner of the building there was a solid semi-circular tower (diameter 7m).
 The main part of the structure is a rectangular hall divided into two rows of five bays.
 There was a central row of four piers and two half-piers which would probably have supported a cross-vaulted roof.
 In a later phase an outer skin (2m wide) was added, making the wall a total of 4m thick.
 At the same time the round tower was converted into a square plan.
 According to the excavators, the place was occupied for a "fairly long" period, and suggest that it was probably part of the fortress built by Ali, (son of Zahir al-Umar) in the eighteenth century.
-The design of the building is quite compatible with other fortresses of the period, like Qalat Jiddin and Dayr Hanna.
+The design of the building is compatible with other fortresses of the period, like Qalat Jiddin and Dayr Hanna.